SpindleASA/spindle-guides/fiction.md

 ![cards](/images/voting/cards-dark.jpg)

-Voting cards can be purchased with 500 YARN or 2 ALGO, but can only be converted back into YARN.
-For more information on the voting cards, check out our Expanded Guide: Voting Cards [insert link].
+Voting cards can be purchased with 500 YARN or a roughly equivalent value in ALGO, but can only be converted back into YARN.
+For more information on the voting cards, check out our [Expanded Guide: Voting](/voting.md).

 Voting Stories have Ballot Indicators next to the ‘Read’ navigation, and if that indicator is green the voting is currently open for that story.